EEOC Hearing for Federal Employment Discrimination Cases

 It is very important that you or your representative initiate the discovery on time (usually within 20 days of receipt of Acknowledgment and Order.
 See the Order issued to you.).
 Discovery includes Interrogatories, the Request for Production of Documents, and the Request for Admission.
 You can request for Agency's decision makers to response to your written Interrogatories (the questionnaires you can send to Agency counsel requesting responses from Agency's decision makers).
 You can ask vital questions to your supervisor or any other Agency decision makers who played a role in the discrimination issues you are alleging.
 You may also ask questions to your witnesses who are currently employed with the Agency.
 Discovery requests are served to the Agency counsel or representative, never to the judge.
 You need to specify the deadline (usually within 30 days of receipt, per Acknowledgment and Order) for Agency to produce the response.

-If the Agency fail to respond sufficiently, adequately, or timely to your discovery requests, you can file a motion to the judge to compel the Agency to respond to your discovery requests.
-(See a sample one of motion to compel or sample 2 of motion to compel) Watch for the deadline for a motion to compel - usually within 5 days of receipt of the deficient response or of Agency's failure to meet the deadline you gave.)
-Before filing a motion to compel the Agency, however, you must attempt to work out with the Agency regarding Agency's compliance to your discovery requests (generally via a phone call or a letter requesting the status of Agency's response.)
-See a sample of a letter trying to work out the non compliance.
-More on how to request documents and information.
+If the Agency fail to respond sufficiently, adequately, or timely to your discovery requests, you can file a motion to the judge to compel Agency to respond to your discovery requests.
+(Go to Store for samples of motion to compel for purchase.)
+Watch for the deadline for a motion to compel - usually within 5 days of receipt of the deficient response or of Agency's failure to meet the deadline you gave.
+Before filing a motion to compel Agency, however, you must attempt to work out with Agency counsel regarding Agency's compliance to your discovery requests (generally via a phone call or email, requesting the status of Agency's response (“I served my discovery request on such and such date.
+Agency’s response was due on such and such date.
+To date, I have not received it.
+When can I expect to receive it?”)

-See an EEOC Judge's testimony regarding Agency's abuse of the discovery request
+See an EEOC Judge's testimony regarding Agency's abuse of the discovery request.

-Motion to Compel:
+Motion to Compel

 Before filing a Motion to Compel, the following condition must be met: